Get CMMC Compliant in Dallas-Fort Worth, TX

 Reserved for contractors on high-priority DoD programs facing nation-state level threats.
 Adds practices from NIST SP 800-172 on top of the full Level 2 requirement.
 Assessments are conducted by the Defense Contract Management Agency rather than a C3PAO.

-Yes — CMMC Level 2 preparation is a core focus.
-We help DFW defense contractors perform NIST SP 800-171 gap assessments, develop System Security Plans (SSPs), manage POA&Ms, and remediate control gaps across critical areas like access control, audit logging, and incident response.
-The goal is to ensure your environment and documentation are fully prepared for a C3PAO assessment.
+CMMC Level 2 preparation for DFW defense contractors typically involves a formal NIST SP 800-171 gap assessment, System Security Plan (SSP) development, POA&M management, and targeted remediation across the control families most commonly found deficient: access control, audit logging, and incident response.
+The goal is to ensure both the technical environment and its documentation are fully prepared before engaging a C3PAO for formal assessment.

 Start with a NIST SP 800-171 self-assessment and submit your score to SPRS.
 From there, a formal gap assessment identifies which controls are missing or insufficient.
 Most contractors discover gaps in logging, configuration management, and incident response.
 Prioritizing these areas early reduces delays when preparing for a formal CMMC Level 2 assessment.